prathje/motion-canvas-narrator/README.md

 ## Usage

 Using Motion Canvas Narrator in your Motion Canvas project is straightforward and only requires a few steps to set up.
+You can also check out the example project that includes subtitles used for the demo video here: [Example Project](https://github.com/prathje/motion-canvas-narrator-example-project)

 ### 1. Install the Package